shurikai/vitalsai/backend/README.md

 ### Key Endpoints

-- POST /api/auth/register: Register a new user.
+- POST /api/auth/register: Register a new patient.
 - POST /api/auth/login: Log in to receive a JWT.
-- GET /api/readings: Get all blood pressure readings for the authenticated user.
+- GET /api/readings: Get all blood pressure readings for the authenticated patient.
 - POST /api/readings: Create a new blood pressure reading.
 - GET /api/readings/{id}: Get a specific reading by its ID.
 - PUT /api/readings/{id}: Update an existing reading.